toosoon-dev/toosoon-ecs/docs/API.md

 Allow to trigger any event.
 Systems interested in this event will be notified immediately.

+- `event`: Event key name.
+- `data`: Event data.

 ```ts
 System.trigger?: (event: string, data: unknown) => void;
 ```

 ##### enter(entity) <a id="system-enter-method"></a>

+Called when:

+1. An entity with the characteristics (components) expected by the system is added in the world.
+2. The system is added in the world and this world has one or more entities with the characteristics expected by the system.
+3. An existing entity in the same world receives a new component at runtime and all of its new components match the standard expected by the system.

+- `entity`: Entity matching the system standard.

 ```ts
 System.enter?(entity: Entity): void;